 Thank you, and good afternoon, ladies and gentlemen.
 I thank the World Media Association for this invitation.
 I am delighted to have a chance to talk to you.

-Our topic is the consequences of 9/11 and looking at the cultural and religious dimension.
-I realize that one could look either at the consequences in the Muslim world or in the West.
-I have chosen to talk about the former subject, given that that is the area of my expertise.
+Our topic is the consequences of 9/11, specifically the cultural and religious dimensions.
+One could look either at the consequences in the Muslim world or in the West.
+I will talk about the former, the area of my expertise.

-As I see it, the consequences are twofold.
-Short term, the consequences are disastrous for the Muslim world.
+The consequences are twofold.
+Short term, they are disastrous for the Muslim world.
 Long term, they are positive.
 In the next few minutes, I would like to cover three topics: first, my presumptions and how I read the situation; second, look at the short term; and third, look at the long term.